How to get started with UEVR Easy Injector

 In the headset app’s streaming settings:

-- Enable the Snapdragon Super Resolution for a good on device AI upscaling
+- Enable the Snapdragon Super Resolution for a great on device AI upscaling.
+Sharper image, no downsides.

 - Color Vibrance: Consider enabling “Increase color vibrance” and disabling “Increase nominal range” to prevent blown-out shadows.